Abu-Huzaifa25/CrackDSAwithJava/src/com/miscellaneous_exercises/exercise.md

-# Java Exercises for Beginners
+# 1. Easy Java Exercises for Beginners

 1. **Hello World**
     - Write a program that prints "Hello, World!" to the console.